By Audley specialist Gillian

 Exploring on foot, I passed huge chunks of charred debris and cracks in the ground filled with red molten lava.
 I walked across the charcoal-hued swirls of once-oozing lava, seeing where it had suddenly cooled, mid-flow, forming thick layers of stone.
 Sunken road signs are an eerie reminder of the lava’s destructive force.

-The park also contains the Pu ‘u Loa archeological site, where more than 23,000 petroglyphs were etched into the rock hundreds of years ago by native Hawaiians.
+The park also contains the Pu'u Loa archaeological site, where more than 23,000 petroglyphs were etched into the rock hundreds of years ago by native Hawaiians.
 You can follow a boardwalk to view some of the carvings, which include geometric patterns and images of people, canoes and animals.

-The occasionally snow-covered dome of Mauna Kea sits between Big Island’s two contrasting sides.
+The occasionally snow-covered dome of Mauna Kea sits between the two contrasting sides of the island of Hawai'i.
 Its height at 4,207 m (13,802 ft) and remoteness make it one of the best places on Earth for studying the night sky.
 Nightly tours will take you to the dormant volcano’s summit to view the heavens at the site where astronomers discovered several of Jupiter’s moons.

 After an alfresco dinner, you’re driven for 45 minutes up the winding road to Mauna Kea’s peak.
 The air is much thinner here, so only those aged 16 and over are permitted.
 On my visit, the sea of clouds below us was tinged pink and violet as the sun sank.
 Above, orange, red and yellow streaks burst across the sky before it darkened and the first stars began to show.

 We were then taken down to the Visitor Information Station, where public telescopes are set up each night.
 Our guide pointed out constellations and planets — I even made out the rings of Saturn.